Asymptotic structure. V. The coarse Menger conjecture in bounded path-width: Concluding remarks

-\begin{thm} Let $k\ge 0$ and $c,p,q\ge1$ be integers.
-Then there exists $\ell\ge 0$, such that for every graph $G$ with a $(p,q)$-path-decomposition, and all $S,T\subseteq V(G)$, either: \begin{itemize} \item there are $k+1$ paths between $S,T$, pairwise at distance at least $c$; or \item there is a set $X\subseteq V(G)$ with $|X|\le k$ such that every path between $S,T$ contains a vertex with distance at most $\ell$ from some member of $X$. \end{itemize} \end{thm}
+\begin{thm} Let $k, c,p, q\ge 0$ be integers.
+Then there exists $\ell\ge 0$, such that for every graph $G$ with a $(p,q)$-line-decomposition, and all $S,T\subseteq V(G)$, either: \begin{itemize} \item there are $k+1$ paths between $S,T$, pairwise at distance more than $c$; or \item there is a set $X\subseteq V(G)$ with $|X|\le k$ such that every path between $S,T$ contains a vertex at distance at most $\ell$ from some member of $X$. \end{itemize} \end{thm}